erayhamza/NssDOACuda/README.md

 CUDA code running after compilation:

-.\*.out file is run after making input data available to the code path
+newly created *.out file in the folder is run after making input data available to the code path